davidalber/jupyterhub-aws/README.md

 If I were using this in a shared environment with real users, there's more that I would do.
 If something can be added to help you, let me know.
 I might find time to add it.
-Two important features that are on my mind follow.
+Some potential features that are on my mind follow.

 ### Backups